-A too-rare example in Spanish cinema of an elegant, unshowy drama that’s entertaining, thought-provoking, and emotionally satisfying, “Other Days Will Come” shows helmer Eduard Cortes consolidating the skills that made "Nobody’s Life” so memorable.
-Fare aimed at mature auds, pic weaves a deft tale of midlife morality from the fiber of everyday matters, breathing life into its contempo issues via two striking perfs from Cecilia Roth and Antonio Resines.
+A too-rare example in Spanish cinema of an elegant, unshowy drama that’s entertaining, thought-provoking, and emotionally satisfying, “Other Days Will Come” shows helmer Eduard Cortes consolidating the skills that made 2003’s “Nobody’s Life” so memorable.
+Fare aimed at mature auds, but not remotely nostalgic, pic weaves a deft tale of midlife morality from the fiber of everyday matters, breathing life into its contempo issues via two striking perfs from a well-matched Cecilia Roth and Antonio Resines.
 The offshore arthouse circuit could take a look, with remake potential in the universality of the pic’s warm humanity.